bday-boy/weeble/README.md

 - Make scores update after user plays the daily
 - Add hardmode/max num of guesses
 - Create Ko-fi, add socials to support page
+- Make copy text say X/[max guesses] or something when user loses for the day
+- Mess around with thresholds and see what works
+- Ignore anime that have titles/synonyms that already exist
+  - Don't want to ignore an anime just because its title is already a synonym, so there should be an initial sweep for titles or something and then just throw out synonyms that already exist

 ## Bugs